 Thus, the Court held that if there is evidence that racial bias affected a juror’s decision making or otherwise prevented a defendant from getting a fair trial, the juror can be questioned, and a new trial must be given.
 A juror cannot hide behind the traditional protections from being questioned about deliberations.

 The statements by the juror must be overtly biased, and that they were a motivating factor in the juror’s decision to convict.
 Here, the statement by the juror fit that description.

 Picking and dealing with a jury can win or lose a criminal trial.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.